-- NOTE: Under section 6 of the Act, a developer must not market a cooperative interest unless the appropriate municipal or other government authority has issued a building permit or development approval in relation to the cooperative interest.
-Section 10 of the Act permits developers to market a development unit before complying with section 6 if the appropriate municipal or other government authority has approved in principle construction of the development unit and the superintendent has given permission to the early marketing.
+- NOTE: Under section 5 of the Act, a developer must not market a leasehold unit unless a sketch plan has been deposited in a land title office or the appropriate municipal or other government authority has issued a building permit in relation to the leasehold unit.
+Section 10 of the Act permits developers to market a development unit before complying with section 5 if the appropriate municipal or other government authority has approved in principle construction of the development unit and the superintendent has given permission to the early marketing.
 Policy Statement 5 sets out the circumstances, including the applicable terms and conditions, in which the superintendent's permission is deemed to be granted.
-Developers who have not yet received a building permit or development approval, as applicable, should review Policy Statement 5 before completing this section. - 6.2 Construction Financing
+Developers who have not yet deposited a sketch plan or obtained a building permit should review Policy Statement 5 before completing this section. - 6.2 Construction Financing

-Describe the financing the developer has arranged or proposes arrange to construct the development.
+Describe the financing the developer has arranged or proposes to arrange to construct the development.

-NOTE: Under section 12 of the Act, a developer must not market a cooperative interest unless the developer has made adequate arrangements to ensure payment of the cost of utilities and other services associated with the development unit.
+NOTE: Under section 12 of the Act, a developer must not market a leasehold unit unless the developer has made adequate arrangements to ensure payment of the cost of utilities and other services associated with the development unit.
 Policy Statement 6 sets out the circumstances in which arrangements made under section 12 are deemed adequate for the purpose of installing utilities and services.
 Developers should review Policy Statement 6 before completing this section.